Insights

 Have you ever listened to a keynote speech or watched an onstage performance that gave you goosebumps?
 Or heard someone say something that literally shifted the energy in the room?

-In the acting world, people call this “changing the molecules” or “changing the air in the room.”
+In the acting world, we call this “changing the molecules” or “changing the air in the room.”
 It’s something you feel, perhaps on your skin or in the air, when someone delivers hard news, shares something really chilling, or says something extremely profound.

-Transformational speakers activate both their language and their breath to make their audience feel specific emotions and change the air in the room.
+It’s what happens when you activate both your language and your breath to make the audience feel specific emotions.
+It’s transformational.
 You can tell you’re truly having an effect on your audience when you change the air in the room.

 But let me be clear, changing the air in the room is not something you can strong-arm.
 You don’t have to go big, overplay, or overact to achieve it.
 In fact, often you’ll change your audience more effectively with a laser pointer rather than a searchlight.